SarahADominguez/STA380-DSSM/README.md

 for each cluster) I ran into an issue.
 When I started out with a small amount of clusters, say at t=6 I could create 8 clusters, BUT one cluster contained 1600 documents!
-This was way more compared to the 100 or so each other contained, which told me we didn't have enough clusters to accurately classify the data.
+This was way more compared to the 100 or so each other contained, which told me we didn’t have enough clusters to accurately classify the data.
 Finally, I got to a t=3 value, which produced 66 well distributed clusters (biggest was only 240)